James Rushout: Early life

 Rushout was the fifth but only surviving son of John Rushout, Fishmonger, of St Dionis Backchurch, London and Maylords and his first wife, Anne Godschalk, daughter of Joas Godschalk, merchant, of Fenchurch Street, London.
 He succeeded his father in 1653.

 He matriculated at Christ Church, Oxford in 1660 and was awarded MA in 1661.
 He was made a Baronet at the young age of 17 on 17 June 1661.

 Career

-Rusout was returned as Member of Parliament for Evesham at a by-election on 22 February 1670 and sat until 1685.
+Rushout was returned as Member of Parliament for Evesham at a by-election on 22 February 1670 and sat until 1685.
 He bought Northwick Park in 1683 and carried out extensive remodelling of the mansion house in 1686.
 At the 1689 English general election he was returned as MP for Worcestershire.
 He returned to Evesham at the 1690 English general election.
 In 1697 he was Lieutenant-Colonel of the Worcestershire Militia.
 In April 1697, he was nominated by the king to be ambassador at Constantinople, but died before he could take up the appointment.